Have you played linebacker? Can you drop into coverage? If your future is at defensive end, can you add weight?

 It was quite a gamble, and it didn't work.
 Brayton soon was back starting at defensive right end, and Irons was a hybrid situational player but a non-starter.

 After suffering a back injury, Irons became a free agent this offseason.
 The Raiders chose to not re-sign him.
-Brayton arrived at this
+Brayton arrived at this weekend's mandatory camp and discovered he had a new assignment at defensive tackle.

 And now it appears clear that, barring the unexpected, Moses has dangling before him a potential home at Brayton's old right end spot in the base defense.